Photo by John Soares

 When

-and is a member of the experimental pop collective known as Sool.
-He
+Weisstronauts, is a member of the experimental pop collective known as

 released a solo album in 1996 and three albums while fronting the